PM-G11/PM-Notebook/Topics/WBS/README.md

 # GANTT chart

-A GANTT chart is a visual representation of the projects tasks compared to time.
+A GANTT chart is a visual representation of the project's tasks compared to time.
 A simple GANTT chart could be just a vertical bar chart, but it is also possible to add extra information for example milestones and the critical path of the project.
 To create a GANTT, the project must first be broken down into tasks and